-Terry Balsamo – the then new guitarist of the band – has certainly left his mark on this album, worthily replacing Ben Moody – both with song writing and – of course – adding his own sound to the production.
-But – I daresay and despite that – they all managed to keep the trademark ‘Evanescence‘ sound alive.
-And the record hit a setback whilst in preparation: Terry suffered a stroke in 2005, right during the recording of this here album.
+Terry Balsamo – the then new guitarist of the band – certainly left his mark on this album.
+Both in song writing and – of course – adding his own sound to the production.
+But they still managed to keep the trademark Evanescence sound alive.
+Even if the recording was not without drama.
+Terry suffered a stroke in 2005, during recording of the album.

-By and large, however, the record – whilst attempting to drown itself in a sea of sorrow – is rock solid ‘Evanescence‘ (moins Ben Moody).
+By and large, however, the record – whilst attempting to drown itself in a sea of sorrow – is rock solid Evanescence.
 Deep dark, but light Gothic Rock and Metal with Pop injections.